Latvian PM quits over supermarket disaster

 RIGA Latvian Prime Minister Valdis Dombrovskis resigned on Wednesday, taking political responsibility for a supermarket collapse that killed 54 people last week and plunging the Baltic state into turmoil, just weeks before it joins the euro.

-The departure of Latvia's longest-serving premier brought down its centre-right government, a measure of the scale of the political uproar triggered by the tragedy in Riga.
+The departure of Latvia's longest-serving premier brought down its center-right government, a measure of the scale of the political uproar triggered by the tragedy in Riga.

 President Andris Berzins said in a statement he planned to appoint a new government this year.
 Political analysts said that would stave off the chance of a snap vote earlier than the national elections that were already scheduled for October 2014.